JorjaFox/library/_source/_recaps/csi/leave-out-all-the-rest.md

 ## Quotes

-**Sidle** Hello from below the Equator, from Porto Ayrota.
+**Sidle:** Hello from below the Equator, from Porto Ayrota.
 We've been at sea over a month now, and you wouldn't believe the crew.
 Students, activists, scientists ... the dinner conversations alone are mind blowing.
 There's even this Marine Biologist that reminds me a little bit of you.
 I wish that we could talk in person, but, uh, this is the best that I can do.
 I want to apologize for being out of touch.
 I have been thinking about us a lot, though.
 All the moments.
 I thought we could survive anything.
 This trip has given me a lot of clarity.
 That last year in Vegas, I could barely breath, let alone think.
 But, um, now, for the first time in a really long time, I'm happy.

 * * *

-**Sidle** Before I left, um, you said some things that I tried not to hear.
+**Sidle:** Before I left, um, you said some things that I tried not to hear.
 But now I, uh, I think you were right.
 If a relationship can't move forward, it withers.
 I've been waiting for you to decide, but sometimes not making a decision is making a decision.

 * * *

-**Sidle** Anyway.
+**Sidle:** Anyway.
 What I'm trying to say it ... you don't have to worry about me any more.
 I'm good.
 I'm really good.
 And honestly?
 I think it's better this way.